 Sure, you might get more leads and website traffic with an email that details your construction software’s features.

-But you’d probably get better results by speaking to your customer’s pain points.
+But you’d probably get better results by following my email marketing tip of speaking to your customer’s pain points.

 Bad example: Company X’s software features state-of-the-art tools that help your construction business.

 Good example: Save over 40 hours every month with Company X’s payroll scheduling software.